plesk/wordpress-aws-scaler/README.md

     $ sh manage-wordpress.sh delete

 Usually deleting the EC2 instances will take some seconds until they are really shut down.
 Until these instances still exist the script will not be able to delete the security group for security reasons from AWS side.
 If the security group is not yet deleted, wait for 2 min und re-run "sh manage-wordpress.sh delete".
 When the EC2 instances are terminated, all components will be completely cleaned up.
 Zero costs!

+# Show console output of EC2 instances

+    $ sh manage-wordpress.sh console

+Searches for the first running EC2 instance of your WordPress stack and prints console output.

+# Configure your WordPress stack

+    $ sh manage-wordpress.sh config

+Creates a new configuration file based on current settings.
+You can change the file as you need and even have multiple config files with different names.
+The config filename e.g. "pleskwp.ini" is the name of your stack (here: "pleskwp").

 # The following steps are not needed for the WordPress AWS Scaler CLI since these are automatically done in the background.